 Example of patient with large age spots across cheeks

 BroadBand Light Therapy is also a recommended procedure for minimizing pigmentation.
-BBL targets brown and red spots to minimize and even the skins complexion.
+BBL targets brown and red spots to minimize and even skins complexion.
 An at-home skin care regimen using medical grade products will also help to prevent and reduce the appearance of age spots.
-We recommend a consistent daily regimen of TNS Essential Serum, Retinol and Total Defense and Repair SPF 34.
+We recommend a consistent daily regimen of TNS Essential Serum, Retinol, and Total Defense and Repair SPF 34.

 The Second Type of Hyperpigmentation is Post-Inflammatory Hyperpigmentation